Pylons/pyramid/docs/narr/hybrid.rst

 We've defined a bogus graph here that can be traversed, and a root_factory method that returns the root of the graph.
-Because the Traversable object we've defined has a ``__getitem__`` method that does something (sort of) useful (see :ref:`traversal_chapter` for more info about how traversal works), using traversal against the root implied by a route statement becomes a not-completely-insane thing to do.
+Because the Traversable object we've defined has a ``__getitem__`` method that does something nominally useful, using traversal against the root implied by a route statement becomes a not-completely-insane thing to do.
 So for this route: